 Augusta Read Thomas

-University Professor of Composition in the Department of Music and the College; Director, Chicago Center for Contemporary Composition
+University Professor of Composition in the Humanities Division and the College; Director, Chicago Center for Contemporary Composition

 Goodspeed 202